rancher/charts/packages/rancher-istio/charts/README.md

 Jaeger allows you to trace and monitor distributed microservices.

-> **Note:** This addon is using the basic all-in-one Jaeger installation which is not qualified for production.
+> **Note:** This addon is using the all-in-one Jaeger installation which is not qualified for production.
 Use the [Jaeger Tracing](https://www.jaegertracing.io/docs/1.21/getting-started/) documentation to determine which installation you will need for your production needs.

 # Installation
 ```